How a 12th Pass student became a Full Stack Developer - Arpit Sachan

 How did you discover Masai School?

 While I was working as an intern, I learned about Masai School.
-I got to know about their ‘pay after placement’(ISA model).
+I got to know about their ‘pay after placement’(PAP model).
 Soon, I found myself desperate to get into Masai

 I was not able to clear MSAT on the very first attempt.
 But, I did not give up.
 I wanted to associate myself with the bootcamp, anyhow.
 So, I attempted the MSAT a second time.
 This time I was able to clear it and and I joined the full-stack developer course.